Bonandry/suru-plus-ubuntu/README.md

 ### Some icons are not applied correctly and look bad in KDE.

 Because of this, I will no longer offer support for KDE due to these bugs.
-The KDE environment itself do not apply correctly the icons.
+The KDE environment itself does not apply correctly the icons.

 ### Do you support for other distributions, as Arch Linux, Linux Mint, etc.?